Get in Touch

 6: Monitoring and Logging (15%)

-• Analyze the NameNode and JobTracker Web UIs
+• Analyze the NameNode and JobTracker Web UIs.

-• Understand how to monitor cluster Daemons
+• Learn how to monitor cluster Daemons.

-• Identify and monitor CPU usage on master nodes
+• Identify and monitor CPU usage on master nodes.

-• Interpret a log file
+• Interpret log file contents.

 Requirements

-• Basic Linux administration skills
+• Fundamental skills in Linux system administration

-• Basic programming skills
+• Basic programming proficiency

 35 Hours